 Traditional options that don’t require law school include becoming a paralegal, a court reporter, or a legal secretary, but there are also some newer positions.
 For example, if you have a background in nursing, you could move into legal nurse consulting.
-If you like computers or tend to have a more technical mind, you could take advantage of current tech breakthroughs in law and consider becoming a litigation support specialist, which involves assisting an attorney with tasks such as creating databases or material presented at trial.
+Suppose you like computers or tend to have a more technical mind.
+In that case, you could take advantage of current tech breakthroughs in law and consider becoming a litigation support specialist, which involves assisting an attorney with tasks such as creating databases or material presented at trial.

 Get Your Education

 Find out what kind of education you need based on the career path you have decided to pursue.
 For example, if you want to become a paralegal or a legal secretary, you may need an associate’s degree at minimum, but some employers will require a bachelor’s degree, and you will be more competitive with one.
 You may also want to get a certificate in paralegal studies or something similar.